manusa/helm-java/README.md

   .dryRun()
   // Optionally specify the dry run strategy (client, server, or none).
 If unset, defaults to client .withDryRunOption(DryRun.CLIENT)
+  // Optionally wait until all Pods are in a ready state, PVCs are bound, Deployments have
+  // minimum (Desired minus maxUnavailable) Pods in ready state and Services have an IP
+  // address (and Ingress if a LoadBalancer) before marking the release as successful.
+  .waitReady()
   // Optionally set typed values for the chart (can be repeated) .set("key", "value")
   // Optionally specify the path to the kubeconfig file to use for CLI requests